hieuvp/learning-python/learn-the-basics/functions/README.md

 ## Block

-> A block is an area of code of written in the format of:
+> A block is an area of code that written in the format of:

 ```python
 block_head: